Christmas assistance programs.

-Millions of families are struggling and the holidays make those challenges more apparent.
+Millions of families are struggling and the Christmas holidays make those challenges more apparent.
 However there are charities as well as churches, including local Salvation Army centers, that have free Christmas toy and meal programs available.
 They accept applications that help children, the unemployed as well as the elderly.
 The goal is to ensure that every low income family has both food and some type of gift given to them.

 The various Christmas Assistance Programs that are offered by the Salvation Army in 2018 as well as many other charities provide holiday meals, free toys, clothing, presents and other assistance.
 There is support for children from a low income household as well as single mothers or fathers.
 Many churches also offer some form of assistance to the needy.
 They also offer help for senior citizens that may reside in the household.

 In addition to a gift for a kid, the family may be able to receive the necessary food and grocery items that are needed to make a Christmas dinner for their family.
 The Salvation Army’s Christmas Assistance Program is the non-profit charity organization’s largest outreach event that is held each and every year.
 It can be called different names by the local centers, but the most common is Adopt a Family or Angel Tree.
 Other free holiday gift giving programs are offered by other churches or charities, and the details of those will also vary.